MrEttore/awt-pj-ss24-fullstack-web-based-5G-metrics-dashboard-2/README.md

 <!-- DOCUMENTATION -->
 ## 📃 Documentation & APIs

-A details overview of the project and the system's implementation can be found in our project report: ...
+A details overview of the project and the system implementation can be found in our project report: ...

 For an overview of the system's APIs, visit the [API Overview](https://mrettore.github.io/awt-pj-ss24-fullstack-web-based-5G-metrics-dashboard-2/).
 Ensure that the Docker Compose image is running before executing any API calls.